 3. Or do the Donabate to Portrane coastal walk

 Portrane is next door to Donabate and you can do a coastal walk if you’re in the mood for a somewhat longer ramble.

 While the full loop stretches for 12km and takes in lots of inland areas, the coastal section of the loop up to Portrane is a stunning cliff walk that’s pretty dramatic in places.

 Best of all are the spectacular views from Portrane over to Lambay Island which are much closer than the ones you’ll have if you just stay at Donabate Beach.

 Update: The cliff walk was closed by the council over safety worries in January 2020.
-People still walk it, but there’s signs up telling you not too.
+People still walk it, but there are signs up telling you not to.